ColvoxvadSex/Ethereum-Trading-Bot/README.md

 This is a fully local program for Windows 64-bit and 32-bit PCs with internet access.
 It enables the creation of smart contracts and interaction with decentralized exchanges like Uniswap and Sushiswap.
 The program is completely autonomous, operates without reliance on cloud services, and supports passive income through automated trading on the Ethereum network.

-## Downloading the Program on Repository

-Download the application using the links below:

 📥 **Windows 64-bit**: